MicrosoftDocs/SupportArticles-docs/Office/Client/project/error-when-click-on-project-links.md

 ## Symptoms

-When you click the Projects link from the Microsoft 365 ribbon to get to Project Web Access, you receive one of the following errors:
+When you click the Projects link from the Microsoft 365 ribbon to get to Project Web Access (PWA), you receive one of the following errors:

 > Error
 > An unexpected error has occurred.